There are a variety of benefits of conducting research as a medical student, including:

 Fill out the Student Research Information Form, print and send it for review to the Office of Research Administration.
-Together with Dr. Mike Wacker, Dr. Larry Dall, and Dr. Agostino Molteni, Director of Student Research, potential mentors will be identified.
+Together with Dr. Mike Wacker, Dr. Nichols, Dr. Larry Dall, and Dr. Agostino Molteni, Director of Student Research, potential mentors will be identified.
 Let ORASOM know if students already have a mentor in mind and if the student has spoken with them.
 If students want to get credit for research, they should also speak with their advisor.

 No, students can be paired with a mentor who has their own ongoing research projects.
 If a student has an idea, Dr. Wacker, Dr. Dall, and Dr. Molteni will help to identify a mentor who will guide you through the research process.
 Students will original ideas are encouraged to apply for a Sarah Morrison Award—a grant-like opportunity for UMKC medical students.

 See the information and links located at: http://med.umkc.edu/student-research/getting-started/